nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Refer to [Books' Command Parameters](#books-command-parameters) for more details about each parameter.
 * The search is case-insensitive. e.g `Harry Potter` will match `harry potter`.
 * The order of the keywords do not matter. e.g. `Potter Harry` will match `Harry Potter`.
-* Only the keywords are searched.
 * Only full words will be matched e.g. `Po` will not match `Potter`.
+* The search will only display books whose title matches any of the keywords (i.e. it disregards authors, genres, etc.).
 * Book titles matching at least one keyword will be returned (i.e. `OR` search). e.g. `Harry` will return books with either the title `Harry Potter and the Goblet of Fire` or `Harry Potter and the Deathly Hallows`.

 Example use: